ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/02_scripts/ccfb_ss23_04_flow_script.md

 function setup() {createCanvas(400, 400); background(255); }function draw() {fill(0,0,255);stroke(255, 0 , 0);strokeWeight(10);ellipse(125, 125, 100, 100);}
 ```

-*On a Side Note:* In the openProcessing editor, the hotkey `command+B` will auto-indent the code, meaning, structure the code properly for you.
+*On a Side Note:* In the p5 editor, `Edit -> Tidy Code` will auto-indent the code, meaning, structure the code properly for you.

 ## Functions